jfarmer/exercises-js-basic-syntax/exercises/count-number/README.md

-# Find Largest Number
+# Count Specific Number

-Given a list of numbers, let's invent a process to find the largest number.
+Given a list of numbers and a specific number, let's invent a process to count how many times that specific number appears in the list.
+For example, if the list was `[1, 15, -10, 3, 15, 88]` and you were asked to count how many times `15` appeared, the answer would be `2`.

 ## Contents <!-- omit in toc -->